jaime-gg/ez-commerce/README.md

 ## Usage

-After cloning this repo, start off by using the command line to 'npm i' since you’ll need to use the [MySQL2](https://www.npmjs.com/package/mysql2) and [Sequelize](https://www.npmjs.com/package/sequelize) packages to connect the Express.js API to a MySQL database and the [dotenv package](https://www.npmjs.com/package/dotenv) to use environment variables to store sensitive data, like your MySQL username, password, and database name.
+After cloning this repo, start off by using the command line to 'npm i', since you’ll need to use the [MySQL2](https://www.npmjs.com/package/mysql2) and [Sequelize](https://www.npmjs.com/package/sequelize) packages to connect the Express.js API to a MySQL database, and the [dotenv package](https://www.npmjs.com/package/dotenv) to use environment variables to store sensitive data, like your MySQL username, password, and database name.
 An example of the formatting of this .ENV file will be included in with this repo.

 Use the `schema.sql` file in the `db` folder to create your database using MySQL shell commands.
 I modified the provided file so that it will automatically begin using the database whenever this file is run using 'SOURCE db/schema.sql'.
 Finally, you must use environment variables to store sensitive data, like your MySQL username, password, and database name.